curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 <make sure there's an obvious call to action for their specific Tee later on.
 Just like the relationship ideas, the useful Tee will survive.
 All of them deserve love.>

+# Part two

+# Religion: Virtuous Automation (a sect of MVP)

+*Productivity is virtuous.
+At the root of every productivity improvement is a human task blocking a process.*

+There are so many tasks humanity has fully or partially automated:

+* Transportation tasks (through engines)
+* Food production and preparation tasks (through farming and food processsing)
+* Information management tasks (through software)
+* Decision tasks (through current-generation "artificial intelligence")

+Few modern people would say we're worse off now, but I'd guess that the people who used to do these things would have thought otherwise.
+The people back before these tasks were automated - they would have believed the future would make us "less human".
+With disruptive new technologies, humankind finds new ways to "be human".

+Automating each of those human tasks had a profound impact on humankind.
+There are many more genres of human tasks left to be automated:

+* Trust tasks
+* Culture production tasks
+* Human learning tasks
+* Human maintenance tasks (grooming, eating, exercise, waste disposal, sleep)
+* Procreation and child-rearing tasks
+* Relationship-building tasks

+Automating any those tasks will have a profound impact on humankind.
+They all sound terrifying, like humankind would lose everything.
+Like humans would lose their purpose.
+I have to agree, the prospect of losing your purpose is scary.
+It's just about the scariest thing you could experience.
+But there will always be a new survivalist purpose to discover and pursue.
+We will find new sources of existential bliss.
+We will find new, better ways to "be human".
+We will find ways to minimize externalities in our productivity pursuits.
+We're so loss-averse that we will never allow automation to make us a lesser species.
+We will grow and evolve alongside automation, through automation.

-# Religion #2: Trustless Systems (a sect of MVP)
+# Religion: Trustless Systems (a sect of "Virtuous Automation")

 *Humankind will become transparent, automating trust tasks until privacy becomes a relic of the past.*

 We're due for an information-age religion, a new tool for humankind.
+After decision tasks, trust tasks are next up to be automated.
 I want to give you an intuition for what it's like to believe in this trustless purpose.

 I'll be talking about "systematic transparency" quite a lot.
 It's about, "who is watching the observer?"
 Something has systematic transparency there's a system that guarantees some level of transparency for that "something" and another level of transparency for the system itself.